 The downside to the 500mm PF lens is the starting aperture of 5.6 which basically limits you to only the TC1.4 extending the reach to 700mm FOV equivalent but with an aperture of 7.8 and at the maximum of what the current cameras can autofocus with and even with my 600mm f/4 I sometimes wish it was a faster lens.

 Order your Nikkor 500mm PF lens through my Amazon Affiliate Link here.
-On a Personal Note: I ordered my Nikkor 500mm f/5.6 PF back in Sept and one-year later my lens was delivered.
+On a Personal Note: I ordered my Nikkor 500mm f/5.6 PF back in Sept, and one year later, my lens was delivered.
 It is stated that Nikon is only making about 1000 per month.
 Thus if you are leaning toward the Nikkor 500mm and in urgent need, they are available in limited numbers - Amazon ships in about one month following your order.

 ** You can now find the New Nikon 500mm PF lens in stock at many camera retail stores - online.

 All the images in the gallery were taken with a Nikon Z6 and the Nikon 500mm f/5.6 PF lens handheld.
 After a few weeks of using this lens, I can attest the Nikon 500mm PF lens performs as well as my $11,000.00 Nikon 600mm FL lens in every way, only much more compact and lighter.
-This lens is a pleasure to carry around all day without too much fatigue and match this lens with a Black Rapids two-point camera/lens strap to make carry effortless.
+This lens is a pleasure to carry around all day without too much fatigue match this lens with a Black Rapids two-point camera/lens strap to make carry effortlessly.